bee-keeper/pygnip-allapis/README.md

-##  pygnip - Another Python wrapper for GNIP
+##  pygnip-allapis - Another Python wrapper for GNIP

 A Python client wrapper for the GNIP API's with optional Django integration.